johnbillion/rave-wordpress/readme.md

 * ✅ `core-updates.wpengine.com` from WPEngine
 * ✅ `roots/wordpress-full` on Packagist
 * ✅ `johnpbloch/wordpress` on Packagist

+### Other verifications

+* The md5 hashes and sha1 hashes published on wordpress.org are verified against the wordpress.org packages
+* The checksums returned by `api.wordpress.org/core/checksums/1.0/?version={tag}` are verified against file contents
+* Update offer URLs returned by `api.wordpress.org/core/version-check` are verified against expected URLs

 ## When do the tests run?